phoebe-project/phoebe2/README.md

 ### 2.5.4

+* Fix bug setting all sigmas to nan when a bin with <=1 point was encountered.
+Now it also handles cases of bins with zero scatter.
+These sigmas are evaluated as median of other bins or default to 1.0 if that is not possible. [#1169]

 ### 2.5.3

 * Fix bug in estimators where numpy would raise an error saying `setting an array element with a sequence.
 The requested array has an inhomogeneous shape after 1 dimensions.` [#1162]